Manual testing is not what it was five years ago.

 Some of the popular software testing job titles that Selenium WebDriver experts can look for include:

 - Selenium Automation Analyst

 - Senior Test Engineer, among others.

-HAve look into Selenium webDriver Training with java Course overview now!
+Have look into Selenium Training Online with Live Project in Hyderabad overview now!

 Become visible, different, and interesting professionally

 Create a blog about learning test automation and programming.
 The blog will be your proof, and will showcase your improving automation skills.

 It is also an asset that sets you apart from other manual testers taking the same route.